razyneko/Data-structures-and-Algorithms-Notes/Notes.md

  ### Step 1 : Identify the recursive case i.e, the flow of problem by breaking it into smaller sub problems.
  ### Step 2 : Set up the base condition for getting out of recursive loop.
- ### Step 3 : Check for unintentional cases where code might fail , such  as constraint on the input.
+ ### Step 3 : Check for unintentional cases where code might fail , such  as constraint on the input. [assert keyword]